-- Medicare is a federal program that provides health coverage if you are 65 and older or have a severe disability, no matter your income.
+- Medicare is a federal program that provides health coverage if you are 65+ or under 65 and have a disability, no matter your income.

 - Medicaid is a state and federal program that provides health coverage if you have a very low income.

-- If you are eligible for both Medicare and Medicaid (dually eligible individual), you can have both, and they will work together to provide you with health coverage at very low cost to you.
+- If you are eligible for both Medicare and Medicaid (dually eligible), you can have both.
+They will work together to provide you with health coverage and lower your costs.

 Also know that while Medicare and Medicaid are both health insurance programs administered by the government, there are differences in covered services and cost-sharing.
-Make sure to call 1-800-MEDICARE or contact your local Medicaid office to learn more about Medicare and Medicaid costs and coverage, especially if you are a dually eligible individual.
+Make sure to call 1-800-MEDICARE or contact your local Medicaid office to learn more about Medicare and Medicaid costs and coverage, especially if you are a dual-eligible.